 For a worker claiming Social Security in 2022 at full retirement age, the highest monthly amount is $3,345.
-That's about double the estimated average retirement benefit ($1,657).
+That's about double the average retirement benefit ($1,666 in April 2022).
 To draw the top benefit, your earnings must have exceeded Social Security's maximum taxable income — the annually adjusted cap on how much of your income is subject to Social Security taxes — for at least 35 years of your working life.

 The longer you wait to start collecting after you become eligible, the more you will receive.
 Say you were born in 1960.
 If you claim Social Security upon turning 62, you'll get 70 percent of the benefit amount calculated from your lifetime earnings.
 If you wait until full retirement age — in this case, 67 — you'll get 100 percent.
 Delay past full retirement age and Social Security increases your benefit 8 percent a year until you hit 70.
 There's no financial incentive to delay past age 70.

 You may be able to claim a divorced-spouse benefit if the marriage lasted at least 10 years, you are at least 62 years old and you have not remarried.
 If so, you could get up to 50 percent of your former spouse's full benefit amount — but only if that exceeds your own retirement benefit.
 Social Security will pay the higher of the two amounts, not both.